GadgetAngel/Voron2.4_My_Build_Log/Electronics_Case_Wiring_Diagram/README.md

 Since I have learned more about NeoPixels I will be following [Adafruit's recommendations on how to hook up Neopixels](https://learn.adafruit.com/adafruit-neopixel-uberguide/best-practices).

-Like I said earlier, The "FS" connector comming from the ERCF v.3 toolhead board has one wires that needs to be connected up to the Octopus Pro board (the NeoPixel's Data line).
+Like I said earlier, The "FS" connector comming from the ERCF v.3 toolhead board has one wire that needs to be connected up to the Octopus Pro board (the NeoPixel's Data line).
 As I already stated, I will be using a in-line 300 to 500 Ohm resistor between the RGB header's data output pin and the input to the first NeoPixel.

-**Please**, **Please** put the resistor in-line with the first NeoPixel data line before trying to hook up power to the NeoPixels.
-If you do not you could permentaly damage the first NeoPixel and have to rewire the Stealthburner to fix the NeoPixel.
+**Please**, **Please**, put the resistor in-line with the first NeoPixel on the data line before trying to hook up power to the NeoPixels.
+If you do not, you could permentaly damage the first NeoPixel and have to rewire the Stealthburner to fix the NeoPixel.

 Since I am using an independent external power supply to power my NeoPixel strips (I am not using the Octopus Pro to power the LEDs) I will be placing a large capacitor (500–1000 µF at 6.3 Volts or higher) across the + and – 5VDC terminals of the Meanwell RD-50A PSU.
 This is what Adafruit remcommends doing, I qoute them below: